 You can receive the subsidy if you have assets but can’t access them in the short to medium term because of circumstances beyond your control.
 For example, you might have an interest in the family home but the Family Court has ordered that the property cannot be sold pending court proceedings.

 Will I still be eligible if I get other housing assistance?

-The subsidy can be provided with other FACS private rental assistance products and services, including:
+The subsidy can be provided with other DCJ private rental assistance products and services, including:

 - Rentstart Bond Loan

 - Private Rental Brokerage Service

 For further questions and enquiries, contact your local DCJ Housing office or call the Housing Contact Centre.